Norris poised for big leap in title race with Sao Paulo pole

+SAO PAULO :McLaren's Lando Norris won a Saturday sprint to move nine points clear in the Formula One championship and then seized pole position for the Sao Paulo Grand Prix as his two main rivals stumbled.

+While his teammate and closest rival Oscar Piastri crashed in the sprint and qualified fourth for Sunday's race at Interlagos, Norris put himself on track to stretch his lead significantly.

-Red Bull's reigning champion Max Verstappen, third overall in the standings but now 39 points behind, will line up 16th after his worst qualifying in nearly four years.
+Red Bull's reigning champion Max Verstappen, third overall in the standings but 39 points behind in his chase for a fifth successive title, ruled himself out of the reckoning after qualifying 16th.

 Mercedes' 19-year-old Italian rookie Kimi Antonelli joined Norris on the front row with Ferrari's Charles Leclerc qualifying third.